dcsil/Achievo/product_research/use_cases.md

 ## Critical User Journeys (CUJs)

-While our MVP is designed around 6 key CUJs, this semester’s development will focus on 3 that align with our core feature set — task completion gamification and task notifications.
+While our MVP is designed around 7 key CUJs, this semester’s development will focus on 3 that align with our core feature set — task completion gamification and task notifications.

 The remaining CUJs will be included at a conceptual level to support storytelling and demonstrate the full product vision, but may not be fully implemented in this phase.

 ### 1. Task Notifications
-**Description**: The user can receive notifications to keep on top of tasks and get mental health breaks.
-They will receive notifications to start taking breaks and also notifications to remind them to check on tasks.
+**Description**: The user can receive notifications to keep on top of tasks.
+They will receive notifications to remind them to check on tasks.

 **JTBD**: Notifications & Keeping Track of Deadlines

 **User Path**:
-1. User creates a new task to workout during a certain time frame.
-2. User begins receiving notifications for breaks and other activities like exercising.
+1. User allows Achievo notifications
 3. User also gets hourly notifications to remind them of tasks.

 **UI/UX Mock-Up**: